skiluvia/athletic_sales_analysis/README.md

 - The Week of **2021-07-11** had the Most Women's Athletic Footwear Sales

 # Summary
-We have learned on how to rename columns, sorting them and usage of multiple pandas functions.
+We have learned on how to rename columns, sorting them and usage of multiple pandas functions and which retailer sold most women's items